andy-apaez/Los-Tacos/README.md

 * Proceed to checkout for secure payment via Stripe.

 * Orders are saved and tracked in Firebase for restaurant management.

+* Pick-up or delivery within 5 miles is available.

 ---
 License